24/7 FREE CONSULTATIONS

 The U.S. Geological Survey has documented more than a dozen sites in Pennsylvania where significant asbestos exposure is possible.
 Some of these are areas of natural exposure, although there were four asbestos mines in the southeastern area of the state.

-Ambler and The First Asbestos Manufacturing Plant
+Ambler and the First Asbestos Manufacturing Plant

 The town of Ambler, located in Montgomery County about 16 miles north of Philadelphia, was the site of a major asbestos operation for decades.
 In the 1880s, the corporation Keasbey & Mattison was formed.
 Having discovered that asbestos could be useful as insulation, the company began researching ways to use asbestos.
 In 1896, the first asbestos textile manufacturing plant in the United States was built in Ambler.